 Avoid spreading germs in your kitchen by opting for a touchless faucet.
 Using a motion-activated sensor, these faucets give you the ability to start the flow of water without ever touching the faucet’s handle.
 Busy bakers or cooks will appreciate using this feature to quickly and easily clean up without making a bigger mess on the faucet’s handle.

-The FLOW Pull-Down Sprayer Faucet With Motion Sensor is our top pick for a touchless faucet since it offers innovation at an affordable price.
+The FLOW Pull-Down Sprayer Faucet With Motion Sensor is our top pick for a touchless faucet, since it offers a balance of innovation and value.
 It doesn’t include other bells and whistles (like voice control) found on some touchless kitchen faucets, but this FLOW faucet does include its fair share of user-friendly features and functions.
-For instance, in addition to the motion-activated hand sensor, you can pull down the spray head, and the faucet will activate the spray function.
+For instance, in addition to the motion-activated hand sensor, you can pull down the spray head, and the faucet will automatically turn on.
 This makes rinsing dishes a true one-step process—pull down the sprayer, clean off the plates or sink, and release the sprayer to automatically turn off the water.
 It’s intuitive and easy to use.
 Plus, you won’t need to hardwire this faucet since it relies on batteries.
 Keep in mind that you will need to replace (or recharge) the batteries regularly, but most households can expect to go about six months before needing to insert new batteries.

 Pull-out sprayer with two functions